-The draft guideline on causing death by careless or inconsiderate driving lists examples of aggravating and mitigating factors particular to that offence.
+The guideline on causing death by driving lists examples of aggravating and mitigating factors particular to that offence.

 For example, aggravating factors include more than one death, and previous convictions; while mitigating factors include providing assistance at the scene, and previous good driving.
-You can see more on the consultation document.
+You can see more in the guideline itself.

-Step 4 is determining the headline sentence.
+Step four is determining the headline sentence.